tommypraeger/textsGPT/README.md

 # textsGPT
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+TODO (summary of project)

 ## Getting started

 ### Prerequisites
 1. This project requires using macOS.
 It reads messages from the built-in messages database on Mac.
 I welcome future support for other operating systems and/or just passing in messages as a CSV file.
 2. This project was written using Python 3.12.3.
 It may work with other Python versions.
 Download python: https://www.python.org/downloads/
+3. You need an OpenAI API key to use with this project.

 ### Installation
 1. Clone the repository: